timescale/docs.timescale.com-content/tutorial-hello-nyc.md

 New York City taxicab data ([courtesy of the NYC Taxi and Limousine Commission][NYCTLC]).

-*(Note: For simplicity we'll assume that TimescaleDB is installed on a PostgreSQL server at `localhost` on the default port, and that a user `postgres` exists with full superuser access.
-If your setup is different, please modify the examples accordingly.)*
+>ttt For simplicity we'll assume that TimescaleDB is installed on a PostgreSQL server at `localhost` on the default port, and that a user `postgres` exists with full superuser access.
+If your setup is different, please modify the examples accordingly.

 ### 1. Download and load data